[6 MIN READ]

-Do your knees, hips, or hands always feel sore or achy?
+Do your knees, hips or hands always feel sore or achy?
 If so, you may have arthritis.
-You may think you’re too young to have this painful condition, but arthritis can surprise you.
+You may think you’re too young to have this painful condition, but arthritis may surprise you.
 It can strike anyone at any age.

 If you have arthritis, you’re not alone.
-It’s the most common cause of disability among American adults.
-May is Arthritis Awareness Month, a time to raise awareness of the disease that affects nearly 25% of adults in the United States – that’s more than 58 million people.
+It’s the most common cause of disability among American adults, affecting nearly 25% of adults in the United States, or more than 58 million people.